project-ida/two-state-quantum-systems/src/04-TBD.md

 psi0 = tensor(basis(max_bosons+1, 0), basis(2, 0))
 ```

 In the previous tutorials we have been using QuTiP's [`sesolve`](http://qutip.org/docs/latest/apidoc/functions.html#module-qutip.sesolve) to simulate the system. `sesolve` solves the Schrödinger equation.
 This was convenient as for us when we were getting started - we only needed a single line of code to run the simulation.
 It was especially useful when we introduced a time dependent perturbation to our two state Hamiltonian in Tutorial 2.
-However, `sesolve` will cause us problems as we increase the number of bosons that we want to simulate.
+However, `sesolve` will cause us problems as we increase the number of bosons that we want to simulate - the simulation will take too long to run.

-Technically, we don't actually need a special solver like `sesolve`.
-When we deal with time-independent problems (like ours), the business of solving the Schrödinger equation can be reduced to a problem of finding the eigenvalues and eigenvectors of the Hamiltonian.
+Technically, we don't actually need a special solver like `sesolve` when dealing with time-independent problems (like ours).
+The business of solving the Schrödinger equation can be reduced to a problem of finding the eigenvalues and eigenvectors of the Hamiltonian.

-Here's how it works:
+Let's see how it works and then go through an example:

 1. Transform initial state $\psi_0$ into a new basis defined by the eigenvectors (aka eigenkets) of the Hamiltonian i.e. the states of constant energy (represented here by $|i>$)
   - $\psi_0 = \underset{i}{\Sigma}   <i|\psi_0> |i>$